diegoib/de-zoomcamp/1_intro/notes_1.md

 ### Using Docker Compose
 [`Docker Compose`](https://docs.docker.com/compose/) is a tool for defining and running multiple containers at the same time.
 With this tool we can run at the same time all the containers that we want, preventign to have to run each container at a time from the command line.
-First, we need to download and install the tool.
+First, we need to download and install the [tool](https://docs.docker.com/compose/install/other/) (in Windows and Mac, it comes along with docker desktop).
 Then we need to create a docker-compose file where we specify the containers and specifications we need to run.
 The file needs to be called `docker-compose.yaml`, and its format is `yaml`.
 We don't need to specify a **network** as docker compose will take care of that.
 Some **Docker Compose** commands:
 * `docker-compose` shows all different commands we can run
 * `docker-compose up` will run the containers specify in the docker-compose.yaml file of the working directory